futureplc/html-dom-document/README.md

 ## Drawbacks

-Because of all the extra checks and type conversions that happen, this package is a bit slower than the native `DOMDocument` classes.
+Because of all the extra checks and type conversions, this package is a bit slower than the native `DOMDocument` classes.
 However, the difference is negligible in most cases, and the benefits of the additional features and ease of use far outweigh the performance hit unless you are processing millions of large HTML documents at once.

 ## Testing